 Our route brought us out by the old mill in Thoralby, now a holiday let.
 We then went back off road for a short while, but long enough for me to manage to get stung by nettles twice (the 1st time I’ve been stung all year!)
 After a total walk of 8 1/2 miles it was a relief to get back to the van 🙂

 2 days later we headed out to visit another waterfall, at Hardraw Force, this one a little different in that it is the largest single drop fall in England.
+We remain convinced that it is the waterfall used in the Cravendale adverts currently being shown!

 There is a small charge to access the falls as they are situated on private land, and a short walk beyond.
 There is much evidence of tourism in days gone by; we saw what looked like terraces, built into the walls of the gorge for seating, and old steps and pathways.
 The only information I could find though concerned the fact that there used to be more paths up to the top of the fall, that are, apparently being restored by the current owner.